robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 Hi, and thank you for your interest in translating the game as a volunteer!
 Here are the steps on how to translate Grow a Girlfriend!

+# Step 0: Add your email and the language you will be translating to "Active Translations.md" in the repository
+Please open the "Active Translations.md" document and add your email and the language you wish to translate as shoiwn in the example in that document.
+If you are unable to do so, please email me and I will add it for you.
+This will allow anybody who is translating the game to check and see what languages are being worked on and potentially collaborate.

 # Step 1: Download
 Download:
 1. One of the folders in "tl" directory that's in the language you want to translate it into.
 If it is not listed, please download "other_language" instead.
 This will be the case for most of you.